Glossary of Financial Aid Terms

 Master Promissory Note (MPN) - A promissory note under which the borrower may receive loans for either a single period of enrollment or multiple periods of enrollment.

-Promissory Note – The loan contract.
+Master Promissory Note (MPN) – The loan contract.
 A written promise to repay a sum of money to the holder of the loan within a specified time period.

-Satisfactory Academic Progress – refers to the standards a student must meet and maintain to be eligible for financial aid.
+Satisfactory Academic Progress (SAP)– refers to the standards a student must meet and maintain to be eligible for financial aid.

 Untaxed Income - All income received that's not taxed or may not be reported to the IRS.
-Reported on Worksheets A and B on the FAFSA.
+Reported on Worksheets A and B on our financial aid application.

-Verification - A review process through which a college checks the information you report on the FAFSA.
+Verification - A review process through which a college checks the information you report on your financial aid application.
 A college may ask for any supporting documentation necessary to complete the verification process.